 Conversion.
-Each share of Series H Preferred Stock is convertible, at any time and from time to time at the option of the holder thereof, into one share of common stock (subject to adjustment described below).
+Each share of Series H Preferred Stock is convertible, at any time and from time to time at the option of the holder thereof, into that number of shares of common stock determined by dividing [] by the conversion price of [] (subject to adjustment described below).
 This right to convert is limited by the beneficial ownership limitation described below.